kiwi-23/outlast/README.md

 </p>

 <h3>Vote Distribution</h3>
-<p>On a spectrum with 7 players like the one below:</p>
+<p>On a spectrum with 7 players, where each player would vote for the candidate closest to them:</p>
 <br>
 <table>
 <tr><td>1</td><td>2</td><td>3</td><td>4</td><td>5</td><td style="background-color: #F3F3F3;">6</td><td>7</td></tr>
 </table>
-<p>where, if player 3 and player 6 were to run as candidates for the election, player 3 would win by receiving three votes, while player 6 would only be receiving 2 votes.
+<p>If player 3 and player 6 were to run as candidates for the election, player 3 would win by receiving the three votes of players 1, 2, and 4, while player 6 would only be receiving the 2 votes of players 5 and 7.
 <br><br>
 Therefore, players 1, 2, and 4 would be supporting a winning candidate and and players 5, and 7 would be supporting a losing candidate.
 </p>